psward/MathDay2020/README.md

 ### Supplementary Information
-For each talk there are associated htmls's representing the corresponding notebooks for each of the projects.
+For each talk you can go here: https://mathday2020.imfast.io/ to open and view the notebooks used for each project.
 I can provide the actual notebooks upon request for anyone interested!
 They are currently locked up in a docker image I can't deploy yet because I have other code running and the instance needs 18 gigs of RAM to launch, or I will lose the hSBM model.

 To view the notebooks, click on the html file, click on raw, and then save this as an html file.
 Once saved, open in your favorite browser!